This chapter provides an overview of Oracle Communications Order and Service Management (OSM) security.

 Limit privileges as much as possible.
 Users should be given only the access necessary to perform their work.
 User privileges should be reviewed periodically to determine relevance to current work requirements.

 Monitor system activity.
-Establish who should access which system components, how often they should be accessed, and who should monitor those components.
+Establish who should access which system components, and how often, and monitor those components.

 Install software securely.
-For example, use firewalls, secure protocols (such as SSL), and secure passwords.
-See "Performing a Secure Network Integrity Installation" for more information.
+For example, use firewalls, secure protocols (such as Transport Layer Security (TLS) and Secure Sockets Layer (SSL)), and secure passwords.
+See "Performing a Secure OSM Installation" for more information.

-Learn about and use Network Integrity security features.
-See "Implementing Network Integrity Security" for more information.
+Learn about and use the OSM security features.
+See "Implementing OSM Security" for more information.

 Use secure development practices.
 For example, take advantage of existing database security functionality instead of creating your own application security.
 See "Security Considerations for Developers" for more information.

-When planning your Network Integrity implementation, consider the following:
+When planning your OSM implementation, consider the following:

-You must protect system components from being disabled by external attacks or intentional system overloads.
+You need to protect system components from being disabled by external attacks or intentional system overloads.

 Who are you protecting data from?

-For example, if your business has service subscribers, you must protect their data from other subscribers, but someone in your organization might have to access that data to manage it.
-You can analyze your workflows to determine who needs access to the data; for example, a system administrator could manage your system components without needing to access the system data.
+For example, you need to protect your subscribers' data from other subscribers, but someone in your organization might need to access that data to manage it.
+You can analyze your workflows to determine who needs access to the data; for example, it is possible that a system administrator can manage your system components without needing to access the system data.

-What happens if protections on strategic resources fail?
+What will happen if protections on strategic resources fail?

 In some cases, a fault in your security scheme is nothing more than an inconvenience.
 In other cases, a fault might cause great damage to you or your customers.
-Understanding the security ramifications of each resource helps you protect it properly
+Understanding the security ramifications of each resource will help you protect it properly.

-Figure 1-2 shows a single-computer installation topology: the simplest Network Integrity deployment architecture.
+Figure 1-1 shows a single-computer installation topology: the simplest OSM deployment architecture.

-In this topology, all the application components and data are kept on a single system, protected from external attacks by a firewall.
+In this topology, all the application components and data are kept on a single server, protected from external attacks by a firewall.
 The firewall can be configured to block known illegal traffic types.
-There are fewer resources to secure because all the components are on a single system and all the communication is local.
+There are fewer resources to secure because all the components are on a single server and all of the communication is local.
 Fewer ports have to be opened through the firewall.

 Conversely, there are fewer points of attack, and if security is compromised, an attacker would have access to the entire system and data.